microsoft/AirSim/docs/coding_guidelines.md

 ## Pointers

 This is really about memory management.
-A simulator has much performance cricial code, so we try and avoid overloading the memory manager with lots of calls to new/delete.
+A simulator has much performance critical code, so we try and avoid overloading the memory manager with lots of calls to new/delete.
 We also want to avoid too much copying of things on the stack, so we pass things by reference when ever possible.
 But when the object really needs to live longer than the call stack you often need to allocate that object on the heap, and so you have a pointer.
 Now, if management of the lifetime of that object is going to be tricky we recommend using